 \begin{theorem} Using the assumptions enlisted in Appendix~\ref{app:stage1-assumptions}, there exists $\lambda_0 > 0$ such that for all $0 < \lambda \leq \lambda_0$, any maximizer

 contains the dynamic Markov boundary for $X_{t+1}^j$.
 In particular,

 i.e. Stage 1 does not discard any true dynamic parents in the window. \end{theorem}

 Here, $\Psi_j(S)$ denotes the Stage-1 population objective for node $j$, defined as the penalized conditional log-likelihood over predictors $S$.
-The assumptions of \cref{thm:stage1} and its proof are derived in Appendix A.2.
-The proof is inspired by population-level selection arguments used in SDCD for static DAGs \cite{nazaret2023stable}, and is adapted to fit the temporal SVAR setting in our case.
+The assumptions of \cref{thm:stage1} and its proof are derived in Appendix \ref{app:stage1-assumptions}.
+The proof is inspired by population-level selection arguments used in SDCD for static DAGs \cite{nazaret2023stable}, and is adapted to fit the temporal dynamic SEM setting in our case.

 In reality, we fit node-wise conditional models that predict $X_{t+1}^j$ from subsets of $\mathcal{V}_t^{(j)}$, parameterized using differentiable predictors.
 The edge weights are then extracted from the grouped input layer weight magnitudes, producing nonnegative scores for each lagged and instantaneous parent.
 The sparsity is enforced through $\ell_1$ regularization on these group magnitudes.
 The learned group magnitudes are thresholded to create binary masks for lagged and instantaneous edges which are then used in Stage 2.